leafo/web_sanitize/README.md

 `web_sanitize` tries to preserve the structure of the input as best as possible while sanitizing bad content.
-For HTML, tags that don't match a whitelist are replaced with their escaped equivalent.
-Attributes of tags that don't match the whitelist are stripped from the output.
-You can excplicitly add your own attributes to tags as well, for example, all `a` tags will have a `rel="nofollow"` attribute inserted by default
+For HTML, tags that don't match a whitelist are escaped and written as plain text.
+Attributes of accepted tags that don't match the whitelist are stripped from the output.
+You can instruct the sanitizer to insert your own attributes to tags as well, for example, all `a` tags will have a `rel="nofollow"` attribute inserted by default configuration.

+The sanitizer does not aim to be a complete HTML parser, but instead its goal is to accept a strict subset of HTML and reject everything else.
+If you want a more complete HTML parser you can use the [HTML Parser/Scanner](#html-parser) described below.

-Any unclosed tags will be closed at the end of the string.
+Any unclosed tags that are approved will be closed at the end of the string.
 This means it's safe to put sanitized HTML anywhere in an existing document without worrying about breaking the structure.

 If an outer tag is prematurely closed before the inner tags, the inner tags will automatically be closed.